clesleycode/linear-algebra-with-python/Linear Algebra.md

 ### 2.2 What is a subspace?

 A vector subspace is a subset of a vector space.
-That subspace is <b>also</b> a vector space.
-If W is a linear subspace of V, then dim(W) must be &le; dim(V).
+That subspace is <b>also</b> a vector space, so it follows all the rules we reviewed above.
+It's also important to note that if W is a linear subspace of V, then the dimension of W must be &le; the dimension of V.

 The easiest way to check whether it's a vector subspace is to check if it's closed under addition and scalar multiplication.
 Let's go over an example: